 Tips for Taking Instagram Photos Like a Pro

 Taking pictures is an art, not a science.
-There are several easy steps to take to start taking your photography skills to the next level.
-If you already have a good eye, having the right gear and knowing how to use it is important.
+There are several easy steps you can take to start taking your photography skills to the next level.
+If you already have a good eye, having the right gear and knowing how to use is important.
 Here are a few tips to get started:

 Rule of Thirds

 While this rule is more of a guideline, it is pretty important.
 Separating images into thirds helps to frame a picture.
 The easiest way to think of this is a picture of a beach at sunset.
 Either have two-thirds of the picture be the beach or the sky.
 This applies to both horizontal and vertical thirds.